The Unix filesystem

 These directories in turn can contain other directories. /home for instance contains the directories:

-The home directory of each user contains many files and directories.
+The home directory of each user in turn contains their files and directories.

 Creating files and directories